 Tony Curtis and Jack Lemmon play struggling musicians who must flee for their lives when they witness the St Valentine’s Day Massacre, deciding to disguise themselves as women and join an all-female band to avoid the gangsters on their tale.

-It’s a rapid-fire onslaught of comedy, from physical slapstick to smart and snappy back and forth dialogue between the leads.
+It’s a rapid-fire onslaught of comedy, from physical slapstick to smart and snappy back-and-forth dialogue between the leads.
 Of course, it all builds to that iconic final exchange in which Lemmon’s character reveals their true identity.
-Nobody’s perfect apparently, but this movie definitely is.
+Nobody’s perfect, apparently, but this movie definitely is.

 John Travolta and Olivia Newton-John’s summer romance leads to high school awkwardness in this classic from the ’70s – perhaps the definitive high school musical.
 Sorry, Mr Efron.
-As Danny and Sandy, the duo play lovers from different social worlds, supported by a colourful array of other characters who have also carved out their position in cinema history.
+As Danny and Sandy, the duo play lovers from different social worlds, supported by a colorful array of other characters who have also carved out their position in cinema history.

 I got chills!
 Best thriller movies

 With rock-solid songs and charismatic performances, there’s a reason Grease has stood the test of time for as long as it has.
 Nine times out of ten, if you’re reaching for a musical to watch, this is the one that you want.

 7. The Princess Bride (1987)